Singularities

 }

-Note: You can find the singularity id by enabling advanced tooltips (f3 + h), and seeing what it says.
+You can find the singularity ID by enabling advanced tooltips (f3 + h) and seeing what it says.

 Removing Singularities